 The U.S. Bureau of Labor Statistics estimates that dental hygienists earn an average annual salary of $76,220.
 That translates to $36.25 per hour.
-Many factors determine the salary you earn, including your exact position, level of education, the setting in which you work, and your experience.
-Entry-level hygienists will likely earn less than $76,000, while hygienists doing research, teaching, or holding administrative positions might earn much more, up to $100,000 a year.
+Many factors determine the salary you make, including your exact position, level of education, the setting in which you work, and your experience.
+Entry-level hygienists will likely earn less than $76,000, while hygienists doing research, teaching, or holding administrative positions might make much more, up to $100,000 a year.

 Besides the competitive salary, this job type brings other benefits, including paid time off and plenty of opportunities to find jobs.
 Better yet, compared to the other professions whose national average growth stands at 7 percent, the demand for dental hygienists will grow by 20 percent by 2026.
-Dental hygienists enjoy flexible schedules with more than half of them working part time and still earning above-average salaries.
+Dental hygienists enjoy flexible schedules, with more than half of them working part-time and still earning above-average salaries.

 Over the next ten years, the employment of dental hygienists will grow by about 11 percent; this is faster than all other professions.
 The demand for dental practice services will rise as the years pass.
 The sizeable baby-boom population is aging.
 This population keeps more of its original teeth than previous generations did.